2023 Atlanta National Conference

 SPEAKERS:

-Michael Apfeldorf (Library of Congress: Washington, DC), Jacqueline Katz (Science Teacher)
+Michael Apfeldorf (Library of Congress: Washington, DC), Jacqueline Katz (Science Supervisor)

 Anchoring student learning in locally relevant problems and solutions: An example storyline from the Climate Education Pathways project